-Students will participate in digital instruction and learning from home using Zoom, Google Classroom, Edgenuity, Rosetta Stone, Online Community College courses, and standards-aligned textbook curriculum.
+Students will participate in digital instruction and learning from home using Zoom, Google Classroom, Edgenuity, and/or Lexia Learning, or opt for non-virtual instructional learning using standards-aligned textbook curriculum.
 These various learning paths are personalized for every student based on how the student learns best and the types of supports each student needs.
 These supports are determined when the teacher, student, and his/her parent/guardian meet at the beginning of the school year.
 In addition, the SpEd and Section 504 Coordinator help guide the instructional decisions for students with disabilities.

-Students have the option of enrolling in Glacier High's distance learning courses.
-Below are the courses and days/times they meet during Semester 1:
+Elementary Students have the option of enrolling in Mountain Home's distance learning math courses or enrichment classes.
+Below are the class offerings for Semester 1 for students in grades TK-8: